 If you are one of the 3.5 billion football fans worldwide, then you are going to enjoy this article.
-After 4 long years of waiting, the time has come for us to welcome and witness the 21st FIFA World Cup 2018 Russia, a quadrennial international football tournament.
-Previously, 2014 FIFA World Cup Brazil managed to hit 3.2 billion viewers worldwide and in numbers of participants and spectators, the world’s most popular ball game is profoundly allured all over the world.
+Even if you’re not – world’s most popular ball game is profoundly allured all over the world.

-Whether or not you are a football fan, there are great leaders in the industry that we can learn from – including the footballers and football coaches.
+And whether you take football seriously or keep up with it casually, there are great leaders in the industry we can learn from.
 In this article, we discuss and highlight to you the top 4 lessons we can all learn and adopt into our professional career:

 1. Be Prepared to Embrace Challenges

 “Impossible is just a big word thrown around by small men who find it easier to live in the world they’ve been given than to explore the power they have to change it.” – David Beckham

 The football game is a gamble and prominent challenges engulfed it.
 Whether you are a player on the pitch or a coach, there will always be challenges.
 The study of leadership actively seeks to disturb the status quo and awaken new possibilities.
 The reality is that the majority of footballers we see today once used to play on the street under the anonymity and hardship.
 They only managed to emerge as superstars in the public’s eyes because they have challenged themselves and persevered to take risks, learn from challenges, and constantly improve.

 2. Persevere – Success Does Not Come Overnight

 “I start early and I stay late, day after day, year after year.
 It took me 17 years and 114 days to become an overnight success.” – Lionel Messi